ikellog/python_basic_programs/tictactoe/tictactoe_readme.md

     It's a tie! press 'n' for a new game or 'e' to exit program

-Start program using coding editor. built with VSCODE.
+To start program, use coding editor to open tictactoe_logic.py.
+Program was built with VS CODE.
 Features not yet avaible
     -AI
     -Exit program